isabella232/roxanarobinson.com/journal/_posts/2003-01-09-snow-trees.md

 ---
 title: Snow Trees
-author: Roxana
 layout: article
 category: nature-journal
 # permalink: /nature-journal/snow-trees/
-blogger_blog:
-  - roxanarobinson.blogspot.com
+blogger_blog: roxanarobinson.blogspot.com
-blogger_author:
-  - Roxana Robinson
-# blogger_permalink:
+# blogger_permalink: /2003/01/snow-trees.html
-  - /2003/01/snow-trees.html
 ---
 The snow has silenced the landscape.
 Nothing moves today in this white forest.
 The birds are mysteriously absent.
 Even the cove itself – though certainly the tide still sweeps its waters in and out – seems motionless.
 Its shoreline is roughly piled with snow, and the inner half of the cove is frozen, a solid stretch of churned-up snow and cakes of ice.
 Out beyond this, the water is dark and gray with drifting, translucent ice, granular and amorphous.